Environment and Society Himalayan Study Abroad Program: Summer 2009

 Jennifer Thacher, Assistant Professor, Department of Economics, jthacher@unm.edu

-Alok K. Bohara, professor, Department of Economics, Bohara@unm.edu
+Alok K. Bohara, Professor, Department of Economics, Bohara@unm.edu

 and Others